MoneyRx for CRNAs and NPs

-Go behind the scenes with host Brett Fellows, CFP®, as he explores the unique opportunities and challenges facing Certified Registered Nurse Anesthetists along the path to financial independence.
-In each episode, Brett shares expert insights and actionable advice, equipping you with the tools you need to take control of your financial destiny and retire on your terms.
+Go behind the scenes with host Brett Fellows, CFP®, as he explores the unique financial opportunities and challenges facing Certified Registered Nurse Anesthetists and Nurse Practitioners on the path to financial independence.
+Each episode delivers expert insights and actionable advice to help you lower taxes, invest smarter, and retire on your terms.

 I’m a CRNA.
 How much do I need to retire?